Open House Festival

 10-11 Carlton House Terrace, SW1Y 5AH

-One of London's finest examples of Georgian architecture, Carlton House Terrace is a Grade 1 listed structure originally designed by John Nash and built between 1827 and 1833.
-Today the townhouse at no 10-11 is home to the British Academy, the UK’s national academy for the humanities and social sciences.
+One of London's finest examples of Georgian architecture, Carlton House Terrace is a Grade I listed structure originally designed by John Nash and built between 1827 and 1833.
+Today the townhouse is home to the British Academy, the UK’s national academy for the humanities and social sciences and boasts an impressive art collection including works by David Hockney and Wilhelmina Barns-Graham.

 Getting there